-Two Tennessee-based journalists from Chattanooga’s WRCBtv were told to leave and threatened with arrest after one of them tried to ask a question at a town hall meeting with U.S. Rep. Marjorie Taylor Greene on Jan.
+A Tennessee-based journalist from Chattanooga’s WRCBtv was told to leave and threatened with arrest after trying to ask a question at a town hall meeting with U.S. Rep. Marjorie Taylor Greene on Jan.
 27, 2021.

 WRCB reporter Meredith Aldis was among a group of journalists invited to Greene’s town hall in Whitfield County, Georgia, about 30 miles southeast of Chattanooga.
 Upon arrival at the event, journalists were told they could not ask questions or speak to anyone in attendance, WRCB News Director Callie Starnes told the U.S. Press Freedom Tracker.

 “If WRCB knew that ahead of time, we would have opted not to cover the event,” Starnes said.
 “WRCB did not agree to those terms.”

 Aldis and a WRCB photographer were ejected from the meeting after Aldis attempted to ask Greene, a Georgia Republican, about criticism of social media posts she had made before her election to Congress, including Facebook posts in which she advocated conspiracy theories and appeared to support execution of some Democratic political leaders.
 In other screenshots, posted by Media Matters for America, Greene agreed with a Facebook comment that the 2018 school killings in Parkland, Florida, were a “false flag,” or a staged event.
 A WRCB photographer, who was accompanying Aldis and asked not to be identified, was also asked to leave the meeting.

 After she was sworn in to Congress in early 2021, the revelations prompted calls from other members to expel Greene; on Feb.
 4 the House voted to strip Greene of her congressional committee assignments.